theshark/theshark.github.io/_pages/projects/triplestrike.markdown

  A sci-fi comedy-adventure queer-romance light novel...with space pirates!

+ Looking for a queer-normative space opera that's full of political intrigue, interspecies politics and romance, but is undeniably hopeful and very, very gay?
+Triple Strike might be for you!
+It's a little like if Discworld and Our Flag Means Death had a child with the aesthetic and political sensibilities somewhere between Gundam Wing and Captain Harlock.
+Triple Strike is G.M.
+Gray's debut novel series, and each volume includes at least seven of their illustrations plus bonus comics!

 ## Books

 {% include feature_row %}

 ## Connect

+Waiting for updates?
+Want to know what other things G.M. is working on?
+You can follow them [on Instagram](https://www.instagram.com/gmgraywriting/) or join [their Discord](https://discord.com/invite/HtDtVqtZB2)!

-Join the Triple Strike mailing list!
+You can also join the Triple Strike/Akula Games mailing list.
 Your email will not be shared with anyone for any reason.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">